danielpuglisi/seiten/README.md

 * `title`: the title of the page (thank you mr. obvious)
 * `url` (optional): the url attribute defines the slug of your page.
-Nested pages will automatically be prefixed with the url of their parent page.
+Nested pages will automatically be prefixed with the url of their parent pages.
   - If you define nothing, url automatically uses a `paramterize`'d version of the title.
-  - Prefix the url with a `/` to use absolute paths if you for instance want to link to another page in the navigation structure.
+  - Prefix the url with a `/` to use absolute paths if you, for instance, want to link to another page in the navigation structure.
   - Prefix links to external pages with `http://` or `https://`
 * `redirect` (optional): If set to true, redirects to first child of page
 * `nodes` (optional): lets you define the children pages of a page